eficode-academy/docker-katas/labs/7-building-an-image.md

 If you don't have the `ubuntu:latest` image, the client will first pull the image and then create your image.
 If you do have it, your output on running the command will look different from mine.

 If everything went well, your image should be ready!
-Run `docker images` and see if your image (`myfirstapp`) shows.
+Run `docker image ls` and see if your image (`myfirstapp`) shows.

 ### Run your image